 What deception!
 I’m sure Jacob’s exact scenario can’t be replicated today, because there’s just no way you won’t get to see your bride before sleeping with her!
 However, it happened to Jacob and he felt bitter about it for the rest of his life.
 He never loved Leah throughout the farce of a marriage.
-He was deceived to marry a woman he never loved and that made their union loveless and miserable for both of them.
+He was deceived into marrying a woman he never loved, and that made the union loveless and miserable for both of them.
 It was a disaster for both of them!
 Jacob never loved Leah and Leah was never happy all though her marriage.
 You can’t deceive or trick someone into marrying you and expect love to blossom in that relationship that sprang out of lies, deceit and devious scheming!

 Genesis 29:30 Jacob made love to Rachel also, and his love for Rachel was greater than his love for Leah.
 And he worked for Laban another seven years.

 Genesis 29:31 When the LORD saw that Leah was not loved, he enabled her to conceive, but Rachel remained childless.